rubrikinc/terraform-provider-polaris-examples/aws_cnp_account/README.md

 # AWS CNP Account

-The configuration in this directory onboards an AWS account to RSC using the IAM roles workflow.
+This module onboards an AWS account to RSC using the IAM roles workflow.
 Sometimes this workflow is also referred to as the non-CFT (CloudFormation Template) workflow.

 ## Usage